-Chattanooga-based SupplyHog is an online marketplace for the construction industry.
-The site allows manufacturers, distributors, and construction professionals to connect and buy and sell products based on industry and location.
+Chattanooga-based SupplyHog is an e-commerce platform providing high-quality materials and goods while partnering with local hardware and supply warehouses to help them better compete online.
 Since founding in 2013, they’ve raised $2.5 million and have been featured in TechCrunch, Forbes, and Washington Post.

 Want to hear from leading online retailers like Casper, Wine Awesomeness, and Tailor Brands?
 Check out a few of the exciting e-com sessions happening at DIG ICON this April!

 Washington, D.C.-based Spree Commerce has developed open source e-commerce software that enables brands and developers to easily build customizable online storefronts.
 The Spree storefront offers a full feature set, is built on common standards, and is completely modular.
 It’s been used to build over 45,000 stores, including the online shops of Casper, Bonobos, and NutriSystem.
 Spree has raised over $11.5 million since founding in 2011.

 Austin-based BlackLocus provides near-real time competitive pricing intelligence to online retailers to ensure they are not over or underpriced.
 Shortly after launching in 2011, the company raised $2.5 million.
 The following year, they were acquired by Home Depot and now operate as the retailer’s internal innovation lab, finding competitive edges with software and analytics.